PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.32
   - Will be removed in v0.33

-* The following decorator syntax for batch transforms has been deprecated:
+* The following decorator syntax for transforms has been deprecated:

   .. code-block:: python